kristianmandrup/dragonslayer/README.md

 });
 ```

+Extended Dada with `registerClass`, `inject(className)` and `injectAll()` so we can now
+easily add component specific CSS classes to the DOM :)

+Inspired by [RCSS](https://github.com/chenglou/RCSS) but using the superb CSS engine [DadaJS](https://github.com/stockholmux/dada-js)

+Control all your artifacts with pure javascript!!
+No more limit to CSS hell and crazy hacks at pre-compilers such as less, scss and the like...

+Note: If you really want, you can combine the approaches!!

 ## PocketGrid

 Will be used as grid system, when available as npm install.